Danish Nature

 Explore the Ocean 2.0 (Opdag Havet 2.0)

-Explore the Ocean is an educational project by which we, in collaboration with WWF (Verdensnaturfonden), ask volunteer divers to collect biological knowledge about the sea and marine life in Danish waters.
-Among other things, we want to compare the results to findings done by professional divers and thereby determine if volunteers can be responsible for some of the marine monitoring in Denmark.
+"Opdag Havet" was an educational project by which we, in collaboration with WWF Denmark, asked volunteer divers to collect biological knowledge about the sea and marine life in Danish waters.
+Among other things, we wanted to compare the results to findings done by professional divers and thereby determine if volunteers could be qualified for some of the marine monitoring activities in Denmark.

 Read more about Explore the Ocean 2.0 (in Danish)